navikt/hm-rapids-and-rivers-v2/README.md

     implementation("com.github.navikt:hm-rapids-and-rivers-v2-micronaut-deadletter:$rapidsRiversVersion")
 ```

+And create a table in your database using the sql in src/test/resources/db/deadletter/V1:0__create_deadletter_table.sql
-And annotate the onpacket method with @DeadLetterSupport(packet = "packet", messageContext = "context")
+Then annotate the onpacket method with @DeadLetterSupport(packet = "packet", messageContext = "context")